litentry/litentry-parachain/README.md

 Only when option 1 doesn't work and you suspect the docker-image went wrong.

-In this case we could try to launch the dev network with raw binaries.
+In this case we could try to launch the network with raw binaries.

 **On Linux host:**